thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 Developed by Getty, Quire offers an elegant and affordable digital publishing solution ideal for creating dynamic publications in a variety of formats, including web, print, and e-book.
 Through the use of static site generation and plain text files, Quire makes it possible to preserve and distribute works in a stable and accessible format.

 There is no user interface in Quire.
 This is an intentional decision.
 The transparency of Quire's backend provide more flexibility and opportunity for customization.
 For that reason, as you get started with Quire, it is important to familiarize yourself with the three core components that you will use to create, edit, and output your Quire project:
-- {{< q-def "Text Editor" >}} - You will use the text editor to edit your - publication files
+- {{< q-def "Text Editor" >}} - Use a freely available text editor to edit your publication files
-- {{< q-def "Command-Line Shell" >}} - You will use the command-line shell to tell Quire what to do (like `quire new` to start a new project and `quire preview` to preview your project)
+- {{< q-def "Command-Line Shell" >}} - Use your computer's built-in command-line shell to tell Quire what to do (like `quire new` to start a new project and `quire preview` to preview your project)
-- {{< q-def "Web Browser" >}} - You will use the web browser to preview your work in real-time
+- {{< q-def "Web Browser" >}} - Use a web browser to preview your work in real-time

 {{< q-figure id="1.4" >}}

-In the following sections, you’ll learn more about these interconnected components and get some hands-on experience working in a Quire project.
+In the following sections, you’ll learn more about these interconnected components and get some hands-on experience working on a Quire project.

 ## 1. Understand the Command-Line Shell

 The first thing you’ll need is a command-line shell, which is an interface that allows you to control your computer through text.
 Macs already have a good shell installed called Terminal.
 It can be found in the Applications/Utilities folder or by pressing Command–Spacebar and typing “Terminal” to search for it.
 PCs also come with a built-in shell called PowerShell.
 Open it by right clicking on Start and selecting “Windows PowerShell” or you can use the search bar to find it.

 In addition to telling Quire what to do, the command-line shell is an effective text-based way of viewing and navigating your computer's files.
-You can use command-line shell to list the contents of particular directory (otherwise known as a folder) in the same way you would use Finder or File Explorer.
+You can use the command-line shell to move between different directories and list the contents of particular directory (otherwise known as a folder) in the same way you would use Finder or File Explorer.
 When you open your shell, by default, you will be in your {{< q-def "home directory" >}}.

 {{< q-figure id="commandline-vs-folder" >}}